BaxZzZz/country-resolver/README.md

 bin/main
 </pre>

-Configuration:
+**Configuration:**

-In order to get the default configuration file launch the application to generate it.Configuration file:
+In order to get the default configuration file launch the application to generate it.
+Configuration file:

 <pre>
 {